ricgreen1/Igby/README.md

 invalid_actor_report_R = Now identifies assets that are of class None.

 08/20/23\
-Update to perforce_helper.py: Now login defaults to perforce ticketing system.
-Password input will only be required when the ticket has expired.
+perforce_helper.py: Login defaults to perforce ticketing system.
+Password input will only be required when the ticket has expired.\
+ugs_lib.py: Handles more issues that may arise.\
+igby.py now: Identifies perforce connection issues and attempts to reconnect at the beginning of every run.